The erotic allure of graphic art

 Dale Lazarov has been creating queer comics since 2005.

-Ahead of his appearance at Los Angeles Comic Con, I caught up with Lazarov to talk about the erotic allure of graphic art.
+I caught up with Lazarov to talk about the erotic allure of graphic art.

 Your style of storytelling is wordless — you let the images do the talking.
 Why does wordless storytelling appeal to you?